wp-plugins/onesportevent/readme.txt

 2. Administration Screen

 == Upgrade Notice ==
-OneSport - Event Calendar has been massively upgraded with a new design, professional drawn icons and logos, easier setup and more options.
-Latest revision improves stylesheet and fixes issues where it would not install unless you had wp_ prefix tables.
-API docs also now available.
+OneSport - Event Calendar has had an API upgrade to improve performance.